Synthetixio/SIPs/content/sccp/sccp-281.md

 # Motivation

 Currently the atomic price is quoted using the worse price between chainlink, uniswap-twap and uniswap-spot.
-Hence, lowering the `atomicTwapWindow` would result in better prices for traders being quoted in the atomic swap function.
+Hence, lowering the `atomicTwapWindow` would result in better execution for traders overall.
-The `atomicVolatilityUpdateThreshold` was originally set to 10 minutes, as a precautionary measure of having too much chainlink volatility and using prices with slight delay.
-However given the use case for atomic swaps that builds upong cowswap and 1inch, this measure can be lowered to zero safely.
-The impact of this change is it results in a significant saving in gas and hence allow for more smaller sized trades.
+While the `atomicVolatilityUpdateThreshold`, originally set to 10 minutes, as a precautionary measure in order to lean againstm extreme market volatility.
+However given the emerging use case for atomic swaps, that builds on top of cowswap and 1inch fusion offerings, this precautionary measure can be removed altogther.
+The impact of this change is a significant saving in gas and hence allows for smaller sized trades.

 # Copyright